Formal (Munsterman et al. 2012).

 Definition of upper boundary

-With the Scruff Spiculite Member is marked by funnel-shaped GR-log pattern, resulting from the upward decreasing clay content.
+Marked by a funnel-shaped GR-log pattern, resulting from the upward decreasing clay content.
+Boundary with the Scruff Spiculite Member.

 UK: Humber Group; GER: ?; BEL: -.